 Poojas and Rituals at Garbaratchambigai Temple

-- Women who come here to pray for pregnancy and childbirth just offer flowers and do archana for goddess.The women in pooja shop requests them to first show their offerings of flowers,lamps etc. to lord mullai vana nadhar here and then enter the garbarakshambigai sannidhi.
+- Women who come here to pray for and childbirth just offer flowers and do archana for goddess.The women in pooja shop requests them to first show their offerings of flowers,lamps etc. to lord mullai vana nadhar here and then enter the garbarakshambigai sannidhi.

 - Virgins whose marriages are delayed for long periods and married women who have no issue for a long time should come to this Garbaratchambigai Temple in person.
 They should wash the steps with a little ghee draw ‘ Kolam and perform Archana to the Goddess.